-To optimize the power consumption for low power applications, PTX100R supports Low Power Card Detection (LPCD) feature.
+To optimize the power consumption for low power applications, PTX105R supports Low Power Card Detection (LPCD) feature.
 LPCD is used to check if a PICC is within the communication range without immediately starting a power-hungry communication.
-Only when a PICC is present, normal polling will be initiated, otherwise PTX100R goes back to standby.
-The interval for LPCD is a configurable parameter which can be optimized for different applications.
+Only when a PICC is present, normal polling will be initiated, otherwise PTX105R goes back to standby.
+The interval for LPCD is a configurable parameter, as well as key parameters defining the LPCD detection range.
+In this way optimized current consumption can be achieved for different applications.

-To check the amplitude and phase of the antenna and determine if a PICC is present, only a reduced set of the hardware blocks are enabled in LPCD mode.
-Additionally, the active time of Transmitter, the most power consuming block, is kept to minimum.
+To check the amplitude and phase of the antenna and determine if a PICC is present, only a reduced set of the hardware blocks are enabled.
+Additionally, active time of Transmitter, the most power consuming block, is kept to minimum.
 Comparing with normal polling mode which executes communication commands according to standard and requires Transmitter to be active for at least several milliseconds, in LPCD mode the transmitter is only active for less than 100us.